-In a democracy, members of a community, or citizens of a community, have both rights and responsibilities.
+In a democracy, members of a community have both rights and responsibilities.
 In a civic community, "citizenship" is not a legal status, but rather a set of individual rights and responsibilities that contribute to the health and well-being of the community.